pytorch-labs/superblock/README.md

     --sparsity-conv
     --sp-conv-tile-size
     ```
-* Skip first transformer layer and/or last linear layer (ViT only):
+* Skip the first transformer layer and/or last linear layer (ViT only):
     ```
     --skip-last-layer-sparsity
     --skip-first-transformer-sparsity